 It is only right that we should offer up our verbal thanks to God.

-But, practically speaking, it isn’t possible to speak a specific word of thanksgiving for every item we use or own.
+But, practically speaking, it isn’t possible to speak a specific word of thanks for every item we use or own.
 Imagine coming out of Wal-Mart with a shopping cart full of newly purchased items.

 “Thank you, Lord, for my new deodorant and underwear and shaving cream and cotton balls and cake mix and shower curtain and Q-tips and picture frame and French press and tampons and nail polish and earbuds and cell phone case and…”